LongBeachInnovationTeam/inspector-gadget/README.md

 #### Updating in Production

-If you are updating inspection type assignments in production, run something like `heroku run bundle exec rake rake db:seed:<SEED NAME> --app <YOUR HEROKU APP NAME>` from your console.
+If you are updating inspection type assignments in production, run something like `heroku run bundle exec rake db:seed:<SEED NAME> --app <YOUR HEROKU APP NAME>` from your console.